Seed funding

 To grow and build product-market fit

-All of the above, plus VCs that focus on Series A rounds
+All of the above, plus venture capitalists that focus on Series A rounds

-Leveraging existing data about startup fundraising (as illustrated in the chart above) can help as you determine your own deal terms.
+Leveraging existing data about startup funding (as illustrated in the chart above) can help as you determine your own deal terms.

 What type of financing structures are used during a seed financing?

-For most companies, seed-stage financing is on convertible instruments because it’s usually faster and easier to use convertibles (like SAFEs and convertible notes) instead of doing a full preferred stock financing.
+For most companies, seed-stage financing is on convertible instruments because it’s usually faster and easier to use convertibles (like SAFEs and convertible notes) instead of doing a priced preferred stock financing.

 Convertible note